 Final Land Use Domain (Spatial Ref) Mining Domain (Spatial Ref) Rehabilitation Objective Performance Indicator Completion Criteria Validation Method Removal of pumps and piping.
 Pumps and piping have been removed unless formally agreed with the subsequent landholder.
 Site records and photographs; Record of formal agreement Removal of all site services (electricity, telecommunications etc).
 Services have been disconnected and removed.
 Utility disconnection statements.
 Overburden Emplacement Area (4) Potentially hazardous mine waste associated with the approved activity has been removed and does not prohibit the achievement of the nominated final land use.
 Removal of mine waste.
 Mine waste associated with the approved activity has been removed for processing and validation sampling confirms that waste has been removed to native ground.
 Site records and photographs; Sampling results and analysis by a suitably qualified person.
-Infrastructure Area (1) Water Management No residual hazardous or contaminated material remains that poses a hazard to public safety or the potential to cause environmental harm.
+Infrastructure Area (1) Water Management gement (3) No residual hazardous or contaminated material remains that poses a hazard to public safety or the potential to cause environmental harm.
 Removal of all operational waste materials.
 All operational waste materials including hazardous substances have been removed from site.
 Certificates of disposal; Site records and photographs.
-Area (3) Overburden Emplacement Area (4) Underground Mining Area (6) Remediation / removal of contaminated material.
+Overburden Emplacement Area (4) Underground Mining Area (6) Contaminated material remains that poses a hazard to public safety or the potential to cause environmental harm.
+Contaminated material remains that poses a hazard to public safety or the potential to cause environmental harm.
+Remediation / remains that poses a hazard to public safety or the potential to cause environmental harm.
 Residual contamination has been appropriately assessed and remediated according to appropriate standard relevant to the proposed final land use, e.g. National Environment Protection (Assessment of Site Contamination) Measure (1999) or an appropriate site-specific risk assessment that includes consideration of background contaminant concentrations.
-Contamination Remediation Report prepared by Land Contamination Consultant; Site Contamination Audit Report and Site Audit Statement prepared by EPA Accredited Auditor, where required.